pnp/sp-dev-fx-controls-react/README-new.md

 ![SharePoint Patterns and Practices](https://devofficecdn.azureedge.net/media/Default/PnP/sppnp.png)

-# SharePoint Framework React Controls
+# SharePoint Framework React Controls for demo

 This is a open source library that shares a set of reusable React control that can be used in your SharePoint Framework solutions.